 While not exactly a household name, if you’ve attended or even seen any of the thousands of protests against police brutality that have sprang up over the past several years, chances are you’ve probably seen at least some of his work without even realizing it.

-Underscored by its simplistic yet powerful designs of stark black and white illustrated posters, these portraits have become sad, ominous fixtures in the wake of many recent police shootings, honoring people whose lives were taken at the hands of state violence.
+Underscored by its simplistic yet powerful designs of stark black and white illustrated posters, these portraits have become sad, ominous fixtures in wake of recent police shootings, honoring people whose lives were taken at the hands of state violence.

 These portraits are the work of Oree Originol, the alias of the thirty-five-year old Chicano visual artist from Northeast Los Angeles behind the Justice for Our Lives campaign.